-The Grass Valley Project is located 90 km southwest of Carlin in Lander County, Nevada, at the northwestern end of Grass Valley a 924 km2 valley basin that continues south from Barrick Gold Corp.'s Cortez complex, one of the world's largest and lowest cost gold mines.
+The Grass Valley project is located in Lander County, Nevada.
+At the northwestern end of Grass Valley, a 924 km2 valley basin continues south from Barrick Gold Corp.'s Cortez Complex, one of the world's largest and lowest cost gold mines.
+The north end of the Grass Valley Project is located 13 km south southwest of the Cortez Complex.
 The Company has a 100% interest in 425 claims (35.5 km2) at Grass Valley.

 Since 2011, NGE has been exploring for new CTGDs in Grass Valley using its hydrogeochemistry exploration technology.
-With this integrated approach, NGE has identified a 14.5 km by 2.4 km target at Grass Valley defined by elevated concentrations of gold and gold-related trace element geochemistry in groundwater.
+With this integrated approach, NGE has identified a 16 km (10 mi) by 5 km (3 mi) target at Grass Valley defined by elevated concentrations of gold and gold-related trace element geochemistry in groundwater.